-LLocated in centre of Groenkloof Nature Reserve is a chain of life-sized bronze human statues.
+LLocated in the centre of Groenkloof Nature Reserve is a chain of life-sized bronze human statues.
 There are currently 100 anti-apartheid struggle heroes who stand proudly together - over time the project will expand to represent 400 remarkable South Africans.
 They are collectively known as “The Long March to Freedom”.

 They reflect the history of the country’s liberation.
 The Long March to Freedom aims to provide a centre of learning while offering local and international visitors an unmatched tourist experience.
 They are beautifully made from bronze by some of the best new and established artists in the country.